 Be sure your Air Conditioning and Generator (unless you will always have electric hookups) are in tip top working condition.
 Temperatures inside an RV can spike dramatically putting your pets health at risk.
 We are often asked if it is OK to leave the pet inside the RV with the generator and Air Conditioner running.
 Yes for short periods of time.
 We do not recommend you leave your pet unattended in your RV for more than a couple hours.
 It is too easy for an A/C unit or generator to fail, leaving your pet in a bad situation.

-Make an appointment to have the experienced professional RV technicians at Rick's RV Centers (855) 388-8616 and be sure your Air Conditioning and Generator are in Top Working Condition before you leave for your next RV Trip with Your Pets.
+Make an appointment with our experienced professional RV technicians at Rick's RV Centers (855) 388-8616 and be sure your Air Conditioning and Generator are in Top Working Condition before you leave for your next RV Trip with Your Pets.